efraimdahl/ElmMusic/README.md

 `elm make src/ElmAndTone.elm --output elm-comp.js` (We do not have a `Main.elm` file; that has been replaced by `ElmAndTone.elm`).

 Then run a server in the same directory as index.html.
-I like to use http-server.
+One option is to use http-server.
 To install using npm, run:

 `npm install http-server`